In Exercises 29–32, determine the minimum sample size n needed to... | Channels for Pearson+

 Sample Size Determination

 Sample size determination is the process of calculating the number of observations or replicates needed in a statistical study to ensure that the results are reliable and valid.
-It is crucial for achieving a desired level of confidence and margin of error in estimates.
-The formula often used involves the population standard deviation, the desired confidence level, and the margin of error.
+It is crucial for achieving a desired level of precision in estimating population parameters, such as means or proportions, while controlling for the margin of error.

 Recommended video: